salkyna/salkyna/README.md

 ### Past:

 🎓 B.Sc. in Electrical and Electronics Engineering
-👷🏻‍♀️ 3 years of experience in the construction industry as a Technical Office and Site Electrical Engineer
+👷🏻‍♀️ 3 years of experience in the construction industry as an Electrical Engineer and Extra Low Voltage Testing & Commissioning Engineer.

 ### More Bio: